Ewan-Roberts/Jarvis/README.md

 ### Prerequisites

-You will require the latest version of Node.js which you can download here: https://nodejs.org/en/download/
+- Node.js: You will require the latest version of Node.js which can download here: https://nodejs.org/en/download/

+- API Keys: You will require an API key for the news, weather and you will require your user id from spotify for functionality to work:

+These keys are to be replaced in the userInformation.js file under modules.
+Keys can be created below for free:
+- api.openweathermap.org
+- api.nytimes.com

-Functionality for Spotify is using applescript and therefore this functonality will only work on macOS
+- MacOS: Currently functionality for Spotify is using applescript and therefore this functonality will only work on macOS

-You will require an Arduino and servos set up on any light switches you would like to automate, more details of which can be found in the hardware section below.
+- Arduino: You will require an Arduino, Firmata and servos set up on any light switches you would like to automate, more details of which can be found in the hardware and Arduino section below.

-This project is designed to be modular with aditional functionality being shared through sockets.
-Please refer to https://github.com/vanguard12/Jarvis-RaspberryPiExtention for controls of the lights, more automated lights and the opening and closing of doors.
+- Modules: For a full feature list please refer to https://github.com/vanguard12/Jarvis-RaspberryPiExtention for controls of additional lights, open and closing of doors and buttons to control functionality.

-A good understanding of http://johnny-five.io/ is highly reccomended for additional extentions.
+- Johnny-Five: A good understanding of http://johnny-five.io/ is highly reccomended for additional extentions.
 They have created a very user friendly and simple API.
-I suggest looking them up here: https://github.com/rwaldron/johnny-five
+API documentation here: https://github.com/rwaldron/johnny-five

-You will require an API key for the news, weather and you will require your user id from spotify for functionality to work.

-These keys are to be replaced in the api.js file under key.

-api.openweathermap.org

-api.nytimes.com
+### Ardunio Set Up (excerpt from the very helpful http://node-ardx.org/)

+Johnny-Five is one of the corner stones of the functionality and uses a protocol called Firmata to communicate over USB to the microcontroller.

+___Setting Up Firmata___

+Before you can start you will need to load Firmata onto your Arduino-compatible microcontroller:

+___Download Arduino IDE___

+- Connect your Arduino-compatible microcontroller via USB
+- Launch Arduino IDE and open the Firmata sketch via the menu: File > Examples > Firmata > StandardFirmata
+- Select your Arduino board type (e.g. Arduino Uno) via Tools > Board
+- Select the port for your board via Tools > Serial Port > (the comm port of your Arduino)
+- Upload the program by selecting File > Upload
+- If you are having trouble uploading, a full trouble shooting guide can be found here: http://ardx.org/TRBL

 ### Hardware

-For this module a Macbook through an Arduino Mega is the controlling unit.
-Additional modules connect through the local network and share socket sessions for sharing functionality.
+The layout of the hardware wiring for Jarvis and an additional module can be found below:

 The wiring for the project is below like:
 ![Alt text](public/images/jarvis_hardware.jpg?raw=true "Fritzing version of hardware set up")